 Stat Death: If your Intelligence drops below 3 (usually by mind flayer attack, although there are other ways to do this), you "die of brainlessness".

 Stealth Pun: A very stealthy one is the reason why demons are represented by the "&" character: It refers to the concept of a "daemon" in POSIX operating systems, which is a program that runs in the background.
 When launching a program from a command line, you can specify that it shall run in the background by appending a "&" to the command.

 Stock Animal Diet: Horses eat apples and carrots.
 Thus, a Knight starts the game with apples and carrots, to feed its pet pony.
 Horses can also eat other vegetarian food, such as lichen corpses.

-Stuck Items: Cursed armour can't be removed, and cursed weapons can't be unweilded.
-There are several ways of dealing with these problems, only 1 ("remove curse") obvious.note For example, if it's made of stone, you can cast stone-to-flesh and eat it.
+Stuck Items: Cursed armor can't be removed, and cursed weapons can't be un-wielded.
+There are several ways of dealing with these problems, only one ("remove curse") obvious.note For example, if it's made of stone, you can cast stone-to-flesh and eat it.
 Eating cursed food will make you sick, but at least the bigger problem is dealt with.